binci/binci/README.md

 #### `quiet`

-If set to `true` will supress Laminar output and only show process results.
+If set to `true` will supress DevLab output and only show process results.

 This can also be set with the `-q` flag during execution.

 #### `tasks`

-This is the list of tasks which can be executed with the `laminar` command.
+This is the list of tasks which can be executed with the `devlab` command.

-Laminar supports multi-line tasks as well, for example:
+DevLab supports multi-line tasks as well, for example:

 ```yaml
   echo: |